4 Ways To Use Apple Cider Vinegar

 Perhaps one of the simplest ways to incorporate apple cider vinegar on a ketogenic diet is to simply add it to your meals.
 1-2 Tbsp goes a long way on meats, veggies, and especiialy on higher carb meals when cycling out of ketosis.

 Sometimes when I cycle out of ketosis I like to have rice or quinoa.
 To cut down the glycemic index of these I will add a splash of apple cider vinegar directly to the cooking liquid.
 To take it a step further, I love to throw in some grass-fed butter, coconut oil, turmeric, and black pepper to turn this meal into a delicious anti-inflammatory delicacy.

 I personally love the way it tastes on a nice grass-fed steak or mixed in with quinoa on a higher carb day.
-In fact, using apple cider vinegar as a base for marinade is a great way to make your meat very easy to digest, tender, and tasty!
+In fact, using ACV as a base for marinade is a great way to make your meat very easy to digest, tender, and tasty!

 Drink Before Meals

-Some people do not like the way apple cider vinegar tastes in their foods or even at all.
+Some people do not like the way ACV tastes in their foods or even at all.
 For these people to still get the benefits, I will recommend mixing 1 Tbsp in 2-4oz of water so it can be downed quickly.
 Drinking this about 15 minutes before a meal helps promote stomach acidity to improve digestion.